 The Timing Factor: When To Test?

 Testing too soon remains a common pitfall.
-Since hCG doubles roughly every 48-72 hours after implantation, testing just days before your missed period may yield negative results despite being pregnant.
+Since hCG rises quickly in early pregnancy, testing just days before your missed period may yield negative results despite being pregnant.

 For best accuracy:

-• If testing early with highly sensitive kits like First Response Early Result, consider retesting after 48 hours if negative but symptoms persist.
+- If testing early with an early-result kit, consider retesting after 48 hours or a few days if negative but symptoms persist.

 Testing later reduces false negatives but increases waiting anxiety—a tough trade-off for many women eager for answers.